SfisoMbonane/rawson-test/README.md

 Use any Javascript framework you are comfortable with.

 * Clone this repository (Yes it's empty - but it's also a clean slate for you to shine!), then create your own public repository and set that as the remote (see: `git remote set-url`).
 This is so that other's can't see your work as they would if you were to fork the repository.
 * Add at least 1 test assertion using Jest or Mocha as the test framework.
+If you have never written a test before, fret not :) - It's the effort that counts!
 * Don't worry about styling, though if you'd like to you can use Bootstrap.
 * Including some features like being able to expand a post's body content inline, see the votes or awards.
 * Include EsLint, and set your own specifications to help you lint your code.